Authorities: Fire causes $100,000 in damage to Sherrill farm building

-SHERRILL, Iowa -- Authorities said a fire at a Sherrill farm building tonight caused $100,000 in damage.
+SHERRILL, Iowa — Authorities said Friday that a fire at a Sherrill farm building caused $100,000 in damage.

-According to a Dubuque County Sheriff's Department press release, authorities were called to 19024 S. Mound Road this evening to investigate a report of a fire.
-The release, which distributed at 8:04 p.m. tonight, does not specify when the fire occurred.
+According to a Dubuque County Sheriff’s Department press release, authorities were called to 19024 S. Mound Road to investigate a report of a fire.
+The release, which was distributed at 8:04 p.m.
+Friday, does not specify when the fire occurred.

 Emergency responders said they found a “totally engulfed” garage/shed.
 The building and equipment contained therein were destroyed, causing a total of $100,000 in damage.